gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 should take care of the DTLS connection removal in details.

 The initial DTLS connection exists as soon as Association reaches the PROTECTED state.
-As long as one DCI only exists, that DTLS connection SHALL NOT be removed as it won't be possible for the Association to proceed further.
-In such case the implementation SHALL take care of instantiating all the needed DCI and provide them valid keys in order to reach a condition where failure in the current DCI, or in any alternative DCI, won't cause a deadlock.
+As long as one DTLS connection only exists, that DTLS connection SHALL NOT be removed as it won't be possible for the Association to proceed further.

-In general a DTLS connection can be removed when there's at least another active DTLS connection with valid keys that can be used for negotiating further DTLS DTLS 1.3 connections.
+In general a DTLS connection can be removed when there's at least another active DTLS connection with valid DTLS Key Context that can be used for negotiating further DTLS DTLS 1.3 connections.
-In case the DTLS connection is removed and no useable DCI exist for DTLS 1.3 negotiation, the Association SHALL be ABORTED.
+In case the DTLS connection is removed and no useable DTLS Key Context exist for DTLS 1.3 negotiation, the Association SHALL be ABORTED.

-It is up to the implementation to guarantee that at least one available DCI and a spare DCI exists at any time, for avoiding that undesired DTLS connection closure causes the Association abortion.
+It is up to the implementation to guarantee that aDTLS Key Context exists at any time, for avoiding that undesired DTLS connection closure causes the Association abortion.

 ## DTLS Key Update

-To perform a DTLS Key Update when using the DTLS chunk for protection the following process is performed.
-Either endpoint can trigger a DTLS key update when needed to update the key used.
-The DTLS key-update process is detailed in Section 8 of {{RFC9147}} including a example of the DTLS key update procedure.
-Note that in line with DTLS, and in contrast to TLS, DTLS in SCTP endpoints MUST NOT start using new epoch keys until the DTLS ACK has been recived.
-This to avoid being unable to process any DTLS chunk due to the key-update in case of network packet reordering or usage of multiple paths.

-Note: The below role describes the keys in realtion to the endpoint and traffic it will receive or send.
-This will have to be translated into client or server key depending on the role the endpoint has in the DTLS connection the KeyUpdate happens in.

-### Initiator

-The below assumes that the Intitiator (I) are currentnly using key epoch N.

-  1. The endpoint Initiates the key update and generates the new key for Epoch N+1.
-Epoch N+1 transmission key-materaial is set for the current DCI and epoch N+1 but not yet enabled for use.
-DTLS generates DTLS records containing the KeyUpdate DTLS message and update_requested, which is then sent using SCTP user message ({{dtls-user-message}}) to the responder.

-  2. Initiator receives a DTLS user message containing the DTLS ACK message acknowledging the reception of the KeyUpdate message sent in step 1.
-The Initiator actives the new Epoch N+1 key in the DTLS chunk for protection of future transmissions of SCTP packets.
-The epoch N send direction key can be removed from the DTLS chunk key store.

-  3. Initiator receives a DTLS user message with the Responder's KeyUpdate message.
-The initator generates the recevie keys for epoch N+1 using the received message and installs them in the DTLS chunks key store.
-Then it generates a DTLS ACK for the KeyUpdate and sends it to the responder as a SCTP user message.

-  4. When the first SCTP packet protected by epoch N+1 has been received and succesfully decrypted by DTLS chunk the epoch N reception keys can be removed.
-Although to deal with network reordering, a delay of no more than 2 minutes are RECOMMENDED.

-This completes the key-update procedure.

-Note that even if both endpoints runs the Initiator process the KeyUpdate will complete.
-The main difference is that step 3 may occur before step 2 has happened.

-### Responder

-The process for a responder to a peer initiating KeyUpdate.

-  1. The responder receives an SCTP DTLS user message containing a KeyUpdate message.
-The epoch N+1 keys reception keys are generated and installed into the DTLS chunk key store.
-A DTLS ACK message is generated and transmitted to the peer using a SCTP user message.

-  2. The responder initiates its own Key Update by generating keys and creating the KeyUpdate message.
-The send direction keys for epoch N+1 is installed but not enabled for use.
-The KeyUpdate message is transmitted to the peer using a SCTP user message.

-  3. The responder receives a DTLS user message containing the DTLS ACK message acknowledging the reception of the KeyUpdate message sent in step 2.
-The responder actives the new Epoch N+1 key in the DTLS chunk for protection of future transmissions of SCTP packets.
-The epoch N send direction key can be removed from the DTLS chunk key store.

-  4. When the first SCTP packet protected by epoch N+1 has been received and succesfully decrypted by DTLS chunk the epoch N reception keys can be removed.
-Although to deal with network reordering, a delay of no more than 2 minutes are RECOMMENDED.
+DTLS Key Update MUST NOT be used.
+DTLS Key Context replacemente MUST be used instead, by means creating a new DTLS connection as specified in {{parallel-dtls}}, deriving the new Traffic DTLS Key Context, the new Restart DTLS Key Context and then closing the old DTLS connection.

 ## Error Cases